solidol/nmk-projpract/Лабораторні/lab-13.md

 git init .
-echo "this is some content to mess with" > merge.txt git add merge.txt git commit -am"we are commiting the inital content" [main (root-commit) d48e74c] we are commiting the inital content 1 file changed, 1 insertion(+) create mode 100644 merge.txt
+echo "this is some content to mess with" > merge.txt git add merge.txt git commit -am "we are commiting the inital content" [master (root-commit) d48e74c] we are commiting the inital content 1 file changed, 1 insertion(+) create mode 100644 merge.txt
 ```